tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 Yeah, the ace spectrum.
 Um... that's kind of one of the um...

-It's in a lot of ways considered one of the ugly step children of the queer community and um...
+It's in a lot of ways considered one of the ugly stepchildren of the queer community and um...
 When I was working in queer circles I... there was that kind of discussion...

 </nick>
 </compare>